rjmfernandes/KraftUpgrade/cfk/README.md

 kubectl get pods
 ```

-You should see pods for controllers getting created and pods restarting.
+You should see pods for controllers getting created and pods restarting (here it's where the KRaft controllers are deployed).

 Finally on the terminal you were monitoring the migration process you should see: